theheraldproject/herald-for-cpp/README.md

 - strings (std::string)
 - tuple<A,B> (std::tuple<A,B>)
 - triple<A,B,C> (std::tuple<A,B,C>)
-- callback (std::bind return val / lambda)
+- callback (unused - syncrhonous only, threading abstracted outside of Herald.
+See Content class for details.)
 - BLETimer -> Not implemented.
 Android specific (Android has a bug in its Timer implementation that makes they awake unreliably)
 - Context -> Specific to an application's Context on Android, implemented here in case some platforms have similar requirements.
 E.g. the ZephyrContext derived class as Zephyr OS has this requirement around Bluetooth state handling.